simonmeggle/blog.robotmk.org/content/english/post/ihl-skimage-pr.md

 The brilliant idea came from colleague Frank Striegel (Noser Engineering AG, CH): *needle* and *haystack* have to be *processed* before the image comparison to remove all "ambient noise" (wherever it may come from).

-Based on his prototype, I developed a custom keyword which pre-processes both images with the edge detection algorithm from the <a href="https://scikit-image.org/docs/" target="_blank">skimage framework for Python</a>.
+Based on his prototype, I developed a custom keyword which pre-processes both images with the edge detection algorithm from the [skimage framework for Python](https://scikit-image.org/docs/).
 The comparison is then done the on the resulting images.
 It worked pretty well.

 ## Extending the ImageHorizonLibrary with skimage

 Soon I rejected the idea to write a complete new library for that use case. **IHL** is such a great library and I had implemented a lot of tests with it.
 I simply like it because of its substructure (Pyautogui, that's all).
-For comparison only: the <a href="https://github.com/rainmanwy/robotframework-SikuliLibrary" target="_blank">SikuliXLibrary for Robot Framework</a> requires Java (!) and a "JRobot Remote Server" (!!) in order to translate the Python Keywords into Java commands.
+For comparison only: the [SikuliXLibrary for Robot Framework](https://github.com/rainmanwy/robotframework-SikuliLibrary) requires Java (!) and a "JRobot Remote Server" (!!) in order to translate the Python Keywords into Java commands.

 During the last weeks, Gautam Ilango and I intensively worked on an extension of the **ImageHorizonLibrary**.
 It offers the great possibility to use edge detection in End2End tests.
 Now we are close to send a **pull request** to Eficode - and we are very curious about their reponse! :-)

 ### Canny edge detection in a nutshell

 You can find a lot of information about the edge detection algorithm in the internet.
-We are using the so-called "**Canny Edge Detection**" algorithm (developed by John Francis Canny in 1986, brilliantly explained <a href="https://towardsdatascience.com/canny-edge-detection-step-by-step-in-python-computer-vision-b49c3a2d8123" target="_blank">here</a>).
+We are using the so-called "**Canny Edge Detection**" algorithm (developed by John Francis Canny in 1986, brilliantly explained [here](https://towardsdatascience.com/canny-edge-detection-step-by-step-in-python-computer-vision-b49c3a2d8123).
 It consists of those **five steps**:

 1. **Gaussian blur** to reduce noise.
 The `sigma` parameter defines the intensity of the filter.
 2. **edge detection according to Sobel**: determination of the brightness curve along the x and y axes; determination of peaks by derivation